Key Takeaways

 First, Bitcoin can be mined, where miners solve complex mathematical problems to validate transactions and secure the network.
 In return, they are rewarded with new bitcoins.

-Additionally, users can buy and sell Bitcoin on cryptocurrency exchanges, with the goal of taking advantage of price fluctuations to make profits.
+Additionally, users can sell and buy Bitcoin on cryptocurrency exchanges, with the goal of taking advantage of price fluctuations to make profits.

 Third, Bitcoin can also be used for online purchases and transactions, providing convenience and expanding its utility.